 The effect of printing lot on reproducibility of the protein microarray was assessed using two microarray slides printed on the same day.
 Sera from three sEA and three control horses was hybridized on the two slides simultaneously.
-Fluorescence values from replicate arrays were evaluated using linear regression and showed R2≥0.97, demonstrating the fluorescence values from the array were repeatable between printing lots (data not shown).
+Fluorescence values from replicate arrays were evaluated using linear regression and showed R2=.97, demonstrating the fluorescence values from the array were repeatable between printing lots (data not shown).

-3.2.2 Comparison between monoclonal anti-horse 3H10 sources
+3.2.2 Comparison between monoclonal mouse anti-horse 3H10 sources

-Two mouse anti-horse IgE monoclonal antibodies (derived from the 3H10 clone) were compared via linear regression of the fluorescence values, these included the original 3H10 from Wilson et al., (2006) 36 and the commercially available BioRad 3H10 (# MCA5982GA).
+Two mouse anti-horse IgE monoclonal antibodies (derived from the 3H10 clone) were compared via linear regression of the fluorescence values using a sera pool from six horses (n = 3 sEA; n = 3 control), this included the original 3H10 from Wilson et al., (2006) 36 and the commercially available BioRad 3H10 (product # MCA5982GA).

-As shown in figure 3, the fluorescence values from the array showed a correlation coefficient of R2≥0.91, demonstrating a significantly similar IgE profile.
+As shown in figure 3, the fluorescence values from the array showed a correlation coefficient of R2=.91, demonstrating a significantly similar IgE profile.

-3.3 Specificity and sensitivity – peptide inhibition assay
+3.3 Specificity – protein inhibition assay

-In order to test the IgE specificity of IgE-protein binding, a protein inhibition assay was performed to assess cross-reactivity, in which pooled serum was spiked with several proteins in serial dilution and its effect on related and neighboring proteins evaluated.
-34Two different protein inhibition groups were used, each containing two different proteins.
+In order to test the IgE specificity of IgE-protein binding, a protein inhibition assay was performed to assess cross-reactivity, in which pooled sera was spiked with several proteins in serial dilution and its effect on related and neighboring proteins evaluated.
+A protein inhibition assay enables the confirmation of specificity of an antibody against the target protein, and is usually conducted with several proteins to confirm both the antibodies specificity to the target protein and assess potential cross-reactivity 34.
+Two different protein inhibition groups were used, each containing two different proteins.
 Group 1 consisted of Blattella germanica (Bla g 1) and Rumex crispus (Rum cr), and group 2 consisted of Penicillium notatum (Pen ch) and Acinetobacter gerneri (Aci g).
 Interestingly, reduced fluorescence from proteins other than those targeted was also observed, indicating either non-specific inhibition or some similarity between the allergenic components of the proteins.
 Group 1 inhibition group showed no non-specific binding in the bacteria, arthropod or fungi groups, however, cross-reactivity was seen among grass pollens – most notably Cynodon dactylon, Rumex crispus, Zea mays and Anthoxanthum odoratum.
 Group 2 inhibition group demonstrated no non-specific binding in the bacteria, arthropod and pollen groups, however, cross-reactivity was seen between Aspergillus niger, A. versicolor, Penicillium expansum, P. notatum, A. nidulans and A. fumigatus (figure 4).

 3.4 Allergen comparison

-Whether the prototype array was able to identify novel allergens associated with sEA was assessed using Z-tests between six sEA and six control sera samples.
+Whether the prototype array was able to identify novel allergens associated with sEA was assessed using Z-tests with Benjamini-Hochberg adjusted p-values between six sEA and six control sera samples.
 The results shown in table 2 confirmed the ability to conduct IgE profiling and identify potential sEA allergens via microarray methods.
 As expected, it confirmed the presence of fungi and mite as main reactants in the sEA population, while also identifying an association with pollen which has not previously been implicated.

 4.0 Discussion